dart-lang/site-www/src/tools/faq.md

 ---
-layout: default
+title: Tools FAQ
+short-title: FAQ
+description: FAQ and other tips for using Dart Tools.
 permalink: /tools/faq
-title: "Tools FAQ"
-short-title: "FAQ"
-description: "FAQ and other tips for using Dart Tools."
 ---

 ## General